zielu92/tagsys/readme.md

 <b>Setting up Database</b>

-We can config connection with DB in db.php file.
+We can configurate connection with DB in db.php file.

 Is it worth something for you?
 You can support me and send some btc for coffee :) 14Qaw1shp8ccg2n5jxzHD1DSfyTkYoKNqe